JuliaLinearAlgebra/SkewLinearAlgebra.jl/README.md

 ```
  ## SVD

- A specialized SVD using the eigenvalue decomposition is implemented for `SkewHermitian` type.
+ A specialized SVD using the eigenvalue decomposition is implemented for `SkewHermitian` and `SkewHermTridiagonal` type.
  These functions can be called using the `LinearAlgebra` syntax.
 ```jl
  julia> svd(A)